laminas/laminas-zendframework-bridge/.github/PULL_REQUEST_TEMPLATE.md

   * Bugfix: master branch
   * QA improvement (additional tests, CS fixes, etc.) that does not change code
     behavior: master branch
-  * New feature or refactor or existing code: develop branch -->
+  * New feature, or refactor of existing code: develop branch -->

 |    Q        |   A